-Energy boosting BREAKFAST and SNACKS
+Energy-boosting BREAKFAST and SNACKS

 This low carb shake recipe, full of healthy coconut cream and unsweetened chocolate cocoa, will fuel your body for the day!
-The health benefits of this delicious vegan friendly, paleo shake recipe will keep you energized and nourished
+The health benefits of this delicious vegan-friendly, paleo shake recipe will keep you energized and nourished

 These protein cookies are packed with real food nourishment!
 Hazelnuts, banana, sprouted plant protein, and dark chocolate (unsweetened cocoa = antioxidants!).
 Which makes them great for breakfast on the go and easy to digest.
 Kid approved too!
 Naturally sweetened.

 This is one of my favorite POWER green smoothies.
-It’s packed with just real fruit/vegetables and coconut oil for energy boost!
+It’s packed with just real fruit/vegetables and coconut oil for an energy boost!
 Adding apples boost the powerful antioxidant Quercetin, which can help Quercetin can help stop inflammation.
 This anti-oxidant so powerful it can also help reduce chronic fatigue. (source).
 Why I love my Quercetin Packed Smoothies!